 How mCommerce is Transforming Retail

-However, the modern consumer doesn’t just use their smartphone to shop online, they also use it to research items that they plan on buying in-store.
+However, the modern consumer doesn’t just use their smartphone to shop online; they also use it to research items they plan to buy in-store.
 This means that bricks & mortar retailers need to consider things like in-store WI-FI.
-People want to check reviews of products in-store and if this function is not available because of poor WI-FI, they may miss out on a sale.
+People want to check reviews of products in-store, and if this function is not available because of poor WI-FI, they may miss out on a sale.
 Find out more in this info-graphic from SnapParcel.